 To All other direct expenses A/c

-- The Purchases return or return outwards are closed by transferring its balance to the purchases account.
+- The Purchases return or return outwards are closed by transferring their balance to the purchases account.
 The following entry is recorded for this purpose :

 Purchases return A/c Dr.

 - Similarly, the sales returns or returns inwards account is closed by transferring its balance to the sales account as :

 - The sales account is closed by transferring its balance to the credit side of the trading and profit and loss account by recording the following entry:

 Items of expenses, losses, etc. are closed by recording the following entries:

 To Expenses (individually) A/c